SashimiDaBest/social-media-app/README.md

 ## Testing and Verification Instructions
 ### **_Running Test Cases_**
 Sample data is provided for physically testing this program, but the test cases are not compatible with this sample data (as I/O is tested manually).
-When you have finished testing the functionality of the chat by following the instructions below, you should delete all of the files within the “Sample Test Folder” and then run the test cases, and they should all pass.
+When you have finished testing the functionality of the chat by following the instructions below, you should delete all of the files within the “SampleTestFolder” and then run the test cases, and they should all pass.
 ### _**Test Welcome Page**_
 1. **Signing in with an existing user successfully**
 - Press 1 to Sign In